Andy-Hoang/PRT547-SMS/README.md

 5) Create a database with the name of "prt547sms", and import the sql file sms.sql into the database server (sms.sql in the foleder "sql").

    You can create your database with any name as u like.
-Just to remember change in dbcon.php (inside include folder of source code)
+Just to remember to change ur db name in dbcon.php (inside include folder of source code)

+6) Open a new tab in ur web browser, test with this url: http://localhost/PRT547-SMS/index.php

-Happy Coding
+Happy Coding!